tjelvar-olsson/biologists-guide-to-computing/source/getting-some-motivation.rst

 insights from this data.
 To a large extent the rate limiting factor in generating insight is the lack of appropriate data analysis tools.

-However, as an experimental biologist you may prefer to work in the lab over sitting in front of the computer.
+However, as a biologist you may prefer to work in the lab over sitting in front of the computer.
 You may even ask yourself if learning to program has any benefit to you whatsoever.